DOGE28/Zerto-Upgrade-Tutorial/README.md

 To determine if your ZVM was configured with an external database, follow these steps:

-1. On your Windows ZVM, open the file `Program Files\Zerto\Zerto Virtual Replication\storage_properties.xml`
+1. On your Windows ZVM, open the file `C:\Program Files\Zerto\Zerto Virtual Replication\storage_properties.xml`

 2. If the value under **m_server** is similar to `\\.\pipe\LOCALDB#SHD79E11\tsql\query`, then you have an embedded database.
 You may skip to the next section.
     - If the value is an FQDN or IP address, then your SQL database is externally hosted and you need to proceed with the next steps below.

 If your ZVM does use an external database, you will need to log into your database as an administrator and ensure there is a local account with the System Administrator (SA) role and take note of its credentials.

-You will then go into your current Windows ZVM, then using the search bar near the start icon look for "Zerto Diagnostic Tool".
+You will then go into your current Windows ZVM and use the search bar near the start icon to look for "Zerto Diagnostic Tool.exe".
 Start this, then look for the "Change SQL Server Credentials" option.

 > [!Note]
 > The diagnostic tool can also be found at: `C:\Program Files\Zerto\Zerto Virtual Replication\Diagnostics\ZertoDiagnostics.exe`